 With larger implants, the weight ultimately ends up pulling down or depressing the clavicle.
 Meanwhile, the "whiplash muscles" (anterior and middle Scalenes) shorten and end tend to elevate and rotate the first rib, causing it to press into the clavicle.
 The problem is the nerve (Brachial Plexus) that passes between the first rib and clavicle "feeds" the arm and ultimately gets pinched (Thoracic Outlet Syndrome).
 Exacerbating the issue is the Pectoralis Minor which often gets injured in motor vehicle accidents, adding to the compression of the Brachial Plexus.

 When you have:

 ...Trifecta!
 You have what is often referred to as "triple crush syndrome."

 Woman: "That's pretty arrogant considering all of the treatment I've had from exceptional doctors."

 Me: "I've been accused of arrogance on more than one occasion.
 It's actually confidence, not arrogance.
-All I need to do is release and lengthen the pectoralis major's fibers, release the spasms and lengthen your pectoralis minors and scalenes and then get the first rib back to where it wants to be with steady and direct pressure, taking it through its 'range of motion.'"
+All I need to do is release and lengthen the Pectoralis Major's fibers, release the spasms and lengthen your Pectoralis Minor and Scalene muscles, and then help the first rib to return to where it wants to be, with steady and direct pressure, taking it through its 'range of motion.'"

-[Note: NOT an adjustment, but simply taking the rib through its range of motion.]
+[Note: The pressure on the rib is not an adjustment, but simply taking the rib through its range of motion without

 Me: "One treatment and you'll see.
 Plus, I won't charge you if it doesn't work."